The Grant Cycle

 After sending out denial letters, LCCs must allow for a 15-day reconsideration period before notifying approved applicants.
 This waiting period is necessary because a request for reconsideration can result in a change in the amount of funding approved grants receive.

-An applicant may request reconsideration of an LCC decision on their application if the applicant can demonstrate that the LCC failed to follow published state guidelines and local priorities.
+An applicant may request reconsideration of the LCC’s decision on their application if the applicant can demonstrate that the LCC failed to follow published state guidelines and/or council priorities.
 Dissatisfaction with the denial of an application or with the amount of an award does not constitute grounds for reconsideration.

-Reconsideration requests must be made in writing, via either email or hard copy, and sent to Mass Cultural Council at our mailing address, or at email@example.com within 15 days of the notification date on the disapproval notification (postmarked date on envelope or timestamp on email).
+Reconsideration requests must be made in writing within 15 days of the notification date on the disapproval notification (postmarked date on envelope or timestamp on email).
+They can either be emailed or a hard copy can be mailed to Mass Cultural Council at our mailing address.
 The applicant should also send a copy of the request to the LCC.

 The request should include:

 - The LCC’s disapproval letter to the applicant.